- Summary of Benefits and Coverage (SBC, 2018)

 Participants in the CareFirst BlueChoice Advantage CDHP with HSA plan automatically participate in the prescription drug plan from CVS Caremark.
 You can choose between retail and mail order options.
 Prescription drugs are subject to the same combined deductible as other medical services.
 After participants have met the deductible, copays apply.
 If you are take maintenance prescription medication, we encourage you to investigate the mail order option.
 Most participants find it very convenient, and it may save you money as well.

-Be aware that CVS Caremark is the new pharmacy provider for CareFirst, beginning January 1, 2014.
+CVS Caremark is the pharmacy provider for CareFirst.
 If you have questions, you can contact the CVS Caremark customer service team at (800) 241-3371.